daribelash/sesame/README.md

 npm run test:integration # spins up Postgres in a container npm run test:e2e         # Playwright, also spins up its own throwaway Postgres
 ```

-## Things this doesn't do

-No geocoding random addresses, no turn-by-turn directions.
-The map's just for looking at and
-placing pins.
-No sharing codes with other users and no public database of gate codes floating
-around.
-This is just for one person's own deliveries, nothing crowdsourced.